Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 ### Using modern CMake approach

-SDL may use a modern cmake approach for creating targets.
+SDL may use a modern cmake approach for targets creation.
 It will simplify porting SDL to any platform.

-#### Use CMake name spaces
+#### Use CMake namespaces

-Propose to use cmake with name spaces for all SDL components and dependencies.
+Propose to use cmake with namespaces for all SDL components and dependencies.
 This best practice of cmake allows:
  - To make clear components dependencies;
  - To avoid dependency gaps (required for multi-threading compilation);
  - To keep components independent;
- - To understand components interface;
+ - To understand components interfaces;
  - To unify external dependencies management.

 Here are the drawbacks of the current structure of cmake usage:
 1. Existing cmake structure does not allow easy and seamless integration to other operating systems.
 2. Existing cmake structure has no unified management system of 3rd party libraries.
 3. With existing cmake structure we have problems with components and libraries dependencies, and the modern approach should resolve it.

-4. This new approach will make cmake files more clear and lightweight.
+This new approach will make cmake files more clear and lightweight.

 #### target_<link_libraries,include_directiries>

 SDL CMake files should avoid using global cmake commands for adding compiler flags, include directories, linkage libraries, etc ...

-This functions pollute the project compilation structure, adds hidden dependencies between components, and make cmake files unclear and confusing.
+Theses functions pollute the project compilation structure, add hidden dependencies between components, and make cmake files unclear and confusing.

 SDL CMake files should explicitly specify include directories, link libraries, compiler options for entire target that it compiles.